Perirectal Abscess Incision and Drainage

 The patient was positioned in the [prone jackknife / lithotomy] position.
 The perianal area was prepped and draped in sterile fashion.
 Examination under anesthesia confirmed [right ischiorectal / perianal] fluctuance.

-A [cruciate / elliptical / radial] incision was made over the point of maximal fluctuance as close to the anal verge as feasible to minimize fistula tract length.
+An [elliptical / radial] incision was made over the point of maximal fluctuance (elliptical skin excision preferred over cruciate to prevent premature skin bridging and reaccumulation) as close to the anal verge as feasible to minimize fistula tract length.
 The abscess was entered and [purulent fluid evacuated, [X] mL of [purulent / bloody-purulent] fluid drained].
 The cavity was digitally explored and broken up to ensure complete drainage.
 The wound was irrigated with [warm saline].

 Anoscopy was performed.
 [An internal opening was identified at the [X] o'clock position at the dentate line, consistent with a cryptoglandular fistula.]
 [No internal opening was identified.]